RTMP Server Hosting: What It Is and How to Access It

 RTMP vs. HLS

 HLS, or HTTP live streaming, was designed exclusively for cellular devices.
-It delivers video compatible with mobile devices since it handles almost unlimited traffic seamlessly.
+However, it delivers video compatible with mobile devices since it handles almost unlimited traffic seamlessly.
 RTMP was initially developed before mobile viewing was a thing.
 Variations have since been adapted as technology changes to work with devices of all kinds.

 Flash is dead, but RTMP protocol most certainly is not.
 HTML5 video players have become the standard in video streaming since they are compatible with any device and operating system.
-They are also very easily customizable, which is important for broadcasting at the professional level.
+They are also very easily customizable, which is essential for broadcasting at the professional level.

 Simply put, HLS is to HTML5 as RTMP is to Flash player.